Does Exercise Help Liver Cirrhosis?

 The Science: How Exercise Supports Liver Function

 One of the primary concerns for cirrhosis patients is sarcopenia, a condition characterized by muscle loss due to chronic liver disease.
 Exercise, particularly resistance and strength training, helps counteract muscle wasting, maintaining strength and mobility.
+Exercise interventions can increase lean body mass and lean mass, which are measured in studies using techniques like dual-energy X-ray absorptiometry and bioimpedance.
 Additionally, for those with cirrhosis linked to non-alcoholic fatty liver disease (NAFLD), physical activity can help reduce fat accumulation in the liver, potentially preventing further damage.
+Skeletal muscle is also important for ammonia detoxification, which can help reduce the risk and severity of hepatic encephalopathy in cirrhotic patients.

 Can Exercise Promote Liver Health?